huge818/latextomathml/Readme.md

 ///////////////////////////////////////////////////////////////////////////////////////////
 A javascript library for converting LaTeX equations to MathML

-if you run it in Nodejs environment��Execute the following command��
+if you run it in Nodejs environment£¬Execute the following command£º

 npm install latextomathml